Distracted-E421/Project-Datapunk/README.md

 ---

-**Ethan Epperson-Jones / <ethan@example.com>**
+**Ethan Epperson-Jones / <distracted.e421@gmail.com>**
-**Date submitted:** (Add your submission date)
+**Date submitted:** 10.6.24

 ---

 ### Introduction (3 points)

 - The goal of this project is to **empower users to reclaim the data that large corporations collect and profit from**, allowing them to gain insights and control over their personal information.
+This will be done by providing users with a platform to import, analyze, visualize, and leverage their own data.
+Unlike the data analysis systems used by corporations, Datapunk is user-centric, meaning the user has full control over what is analyzed and how it is used.
-- The reason this project is important is because **it provides transparency, ownership, and control over personal data** that is otherwise collected by tech giants like Google and Microsoft, who often use this data without clear user benefit.
+- The reason this project is important is because **modern data practices are often exploitative, focusing on how companies can extract value from users without returning the benefits**.
+With Datapunk, we seek to turn this imbalance around by giving individuals the tools to learn from and use their own data in their best interest.
+By reclaiming ownership, individuals can have honest insights about themselves and potentially integrate AI tools for self-improvement without the invasive practices of big tech companies.
-- The beneficiaries of this project are **individual users who want to take control of their personal data**, as well as **privacy-conscious individuals looking for better insights and AI integration without corporate exploitation**.
+- The beneficiaries of this project are **individual users who want to take control of their personal data**, including **privacy advocates, tech-savvy individuals interested in the quantified self movement, and people curious about how they are profiled by tech giants**.
+It also has potential applications for **small organizations** that want an in-house way to manage and leverage data without external interference or data privacy risks.

 ---